multiversx/mx-docs/docs/validators/staking-v4.md

 ## Staking v4.
 Step 3.

-Starting with this epoch:
+Each epoch:

-- Maximum number of nodes in the network will be changed from 3200 to 2880 (3200 - 320), consisting of:
+- The maximum number of nodes in the network will be:
     - a global number of 1600 active/eligible validators, split into 400 nodes/shard
     - a global number of 1280 waiting validators to join the active list, split into 320 nodes/shard
 - All **shuffled out** nodes from the eligible list will be sent to the auction list to take part in the auction